nf-core/pathogensurveillance/docs/output.md

 </details>

-BUSCO is used to extract genes from eukaryotic assemblies for phylogenetic analysis and assess assembly completeness.
+[busco](https://busco.ezlab.org/) is used to extract genes from eukaryotic assemblies for phylogenetic analysis and assess assembly completeness.

 ### Downloads